-• We are currently trialing WAI-ARIA Document Landmark Roles as set out in W3C Accessible Rich Internet Applications.
-This relatively new set of features may not be supported by older versions of browsers, but we have not found their inclusion to be otherwise detrimental to older assisted browsing technology.
+• We are currently trialing WAI-ARIA Document Landmark Roles as set out in W3C Accessibility Initiative.
+This relatively new set of features may not be supported by older versions of browsers, but we have not found their inclusion to be otherwise detrimental to older assisted-browsing technologies.

 • Responsive layout – this site uses “responsive CSS” to resize content so that it will fit on nearly any kind of device on which it is displayed.
 Images and text resize to a fluid width depending on browser window size.
 Occasionally, some features that do not render or work well on smaller (i.e. mobile) screen devices will be hidden via CSS in order to provide a better browsing experience – however this only occurs as a last resort.